 Fullmetal Alchemist Brotherhood is no doubt one of the top 5 anime I have ever seen.
 It has a well-designed plot filled with complex emotions and the concept of truth is simply brilliant.
-Some might say that the show is overrated, but according to me, it is praiseworthy and Fullmetal Alchemist Brotherhood Ending is something which definitely needs to be talked about.
+Some might say that the show is overrated, but according to me, it is praiseworthy and Fullmetal Alchemist Brotherhood Ending is something that definitely needs to be talked about.

 Fullmetal Alchemist Brotherhood Ending

-The brothers search for a way to restore their body back to normal and travel to various places in the country to learn about the solution.
+The brothers search for a way to restore their bodies back to normal and travel to various places in the country to learn about the solution.
 This is when they learn about something called philosopher’s stone but they discard the use of it as soon as they learn the truth about it.

 What Exactly is Truth?

 For example, it appears before Edward wearing his arm and leg and appears before Alphonse as Alphonse himself.
 The forms that it takes on are not his own but the reflections of the desire of the people in front of it or currently present in the dimension.

-Truth reveals that it is known by many names such as the Universe, World, God.
+Truth reveals that it is known by many names such as the Universe, World, and God.
 In this series it is supposed to be the supreme being of the universe, it oversees all the alchemy being performed and ensures that the laws are followed.
 It even goes to the extent of punishing people who do not follow the laws of alchemy.

-To different human beings on the earth, truth might seem to be a relative concept but in the series, it is beautifully shown how it is absolute and there is no escape from punishment no matter what your intent is for breaking the rules.
+To different human beings on the earth, the truth might seem to be a relative concept but in the series, it is beautifully shown how it is absolute and there is no escape from punishment no matter what your intent is for breaking the rules.